al4/inotify-s3/README.md

 * This container is designed to handle terminate/interrupt signals, shutdown gracefully and wait until any S3 uploads in progress have completed before exiting.
 Ensure you have appropriate timeouts set (e.g. `docker stop -t 120 inotify-s3`, `TimeoutStopSec=120` in systemd).
-* In testing, inotify events did not fire on MacOS, presumably because the MacOS kernel does not implement inotify, and the virtual machine doesn't seem to generate the events either.
-I've read reports of inotify working previously, hopefully it will be fixed in future.
+* In testing, `CLOSE_WRITE` events did not fire on MacOS, presumably because the Darwin kernel does not implement them.